TV and Digital Film Production

 Work Experience (5N1356)

-You will prepare for work placement in a relevant vocational area through an evaluation of your skills set, the development of a CV, and an understanding of current work place legislation.
-An integral part of this component is developing the skills required for a successful job search; therefore is it your responsibility to secure your own placement.
-On completion of your Work Placement of at least 10 days (or 60 hours) you will reflect, review and consider your future career options.
+You will prepare for work placement in a relevant vocational area through an evaluation of your skills set, the development of a CV, and an understanding of current workplace legislation.
+An integral part of this component is developing the skills required for a successful job search; therefore, is it your responsibility to secure your placement.
+On completion of your Work Placement of at least 10 days (or 60 hours), you will reflect, review and consider your future career options.

 Assessment: Portfolio/Collection of Work (60%), Skills Demonstration (40%).

 - Level 5 QQI Award Film and Television Production (5M18519)

 This is a very practical course where the student will develop a personal portfolio of work; structured and produced to television and video industry standards.
 Students will use professional digital cameras, and practice editing techniques using Avid Media Composer (software) as well as darkroom practice and techniques.